isaac-varg/acf_plus/README.md

 Returns the name of the post object

-- This is only available for *text* control type
+- This is only available for *text* and *url* control type
 - Paremters
     - field
         - Name of the ACF Post Object field
+    - return type
+        - Title (String) = string of the post object title
+        - URL = url of the post page